JackyVSO/Starcraft/readme.md

 With the database in order, I was now able to answer questions about pro Starcraft by writing SQL queries to the database.
 However, I didn't just want to have my questions answered.
 I wanted to visualize my insights.
 For this purpose, I needed them stored neatly in spreadsheets.
 I also wanted to gather some insights that required a bit of processing beyond SQL queries.

-Out of 22 insights that I chose to visualize in tables or graphs for this project, some were very easy to pull from the database, while others required a quite a bit of Python code.
+Out of 22 insights that I chose to visualize in tables or graphs for this project, some were very easy to pull from the database, while others required quite a bit of Python code.
 This stage is also the "data transformation" stage where I prepare and reformat the raw data from the database for human consumption.
 I found Python a splendidly suitable tool for this, again much more versatile than desktop apps like Excel or Power BI, although more specialized apps also exist that could enhance this process even further.

 Here are two examples of how I extracted, transformed and serialized the data.
 The first example concerns the "maps" that the games are played on.
-I wanted to rank the maps according to how fair they are (a fair map does not advantage any race over any other), which I was able calculate statistically by looking at win ratios for each race on each map.
+I wanted to rank the maps according to how fair they are (a fair map does not advantage any race over any other), which I was able to calculate statistically by looking at win ratios for each race on each map.
 This is how I did it:

 ```python
 def mapbalance():